-When you are involved in an accident with a truck, the trucking company will spring into action immediately.
-They will send lawyers to the scene right away.
+When you are involved in an accident with a commercial truck, the trucking company will spring into action immediately.
+They will send injury attorneys to the scene right away.
 In some cases, lawyers will even arrive before the police!

-These lawyers are there to protect the trucking company’s interests.
-It is not unusual for evidence to mysteriously disappear when lawyers get to the scene first.
+These attorneys are there to protect the trucking company’s interests.
+It is not unusual for evidence to mysteriously disappear when attorneys get to the scene first.
 This can include evidence such as the driver’s driving logs and the black box that contains essential information.
 These will usually contain evidence that will help you get the settlement that you deserve.

 When filing a lawsuit against a trucking company, it needs to be done very quickly.
 A trucking company is expected to keep their log books for six months.
 The truck driver, however, only has to keep theirs for seven days.
 This means that a delay in filing a suit could lead to incriminating evidence being lost forever.